She was the girl everyone loved to hate on, but I loved her mostly because she didn’t give a fuck what anyone else thought of her.

 They either get help, or they die.
 That’s the simple truth of the disease, and the fact that addiction is not treated with the same compassion as those with other diseases has always frustrated me.
 People blame the person because they chose to take that first drink or that first hit, but no one goes into that first time with the ability to see into the future.
 Not everyone who drinks or uses has the addiction gene.

 Amy’s death saddens me mostly because it reminds me so much of my own friends death.
 We all know drunks and junkies and they all need help.
 This is true.

 When I would run into her around town she would look worse and worse every time.
 The person I knew was no longer there.
-She recognized me and was always happy to see me, we would always make half hearted plans to get together but I knew I wouldn’t follow through because I didn’t even know who I was talking to anymore.
+She recognized me and was always happy to see me, we would always make half hearted plans to get together – but I knew I wouldn’t follow through because I didn’t even know who I was talking to anymore.
+I wish I had known enough about dealing with another person’s drug addiction so I could have given her a a simple, elegant breakdown of the process of rehabilitation, and convince her to seek help.
 That point that Russell made about the lack of connection, like they are looking beyond you to the next hit, was always palpable.
 I always hoped I would run into her one day and she would be clean and healthy and have her shit together.

-Of course Amy grandiosely refused help, enshrining that fact in the song that made her famous.
+Of course, Amy grandiosely refused help, enshrining that fact in the song that made her famous.
 And now people will use that song to fuel cruel jokes.
 It all makes me very sad.
-Not just for her but for everyone that ever died at the hand of addiction, and at the fact that it remains better to burn out then to fade away if you’re a rock star.
+Not just for her, but for everyone that ever died at the hand of addiction – and at the fact that, for musicians, it somehow still remains better to burn out then to fade away.

 Watch my all time favorite Amy Winehouse song below.
-When I first heard this track I fell hard for her hilarious honesty and she easily made her way into my mostly male music collection.
+When I first heard this track I fell hard for her hilarious honesty – music needs more women willing to say what they really think, the way she did.